alanpich/slender/_content/core-modules/introduction.md

 ---
-title: Introduction to the Core Modules
+title: Introduction to the Core Services
 ---

 In an effort to eat its own dogfood, the majority of core Slender functionality is loaded via the public Module system.
+Some services, however, are required before the ModuleLoader has been initialized and so must be included in the Slender core.

+These services are required for Slender to run, but you can override them with your own classes as long as they implement the relevant interface.

 ## The Services